Boston Transportation Department Traffic Analysis

 - There is no space for vehicles to block the middle of the intersection.
 They will need to clear the center after each light change.

-- Basically, all will be activated by demand (bullet 1).
+All signals will be activated by demand (bullet 1).
 This means that if there are no vehicles trying to exit the side streets like Essex or Baldwin Streets, the lights on Rutherford Ave will not automatically turn red.
 Vehicles in the night or early morning hours will likely have a uninterrupted flow through the area.

-- The lights will be timed to allow vehicles to flow smoothly on Rutherford Ave, i.e., vehicles going the correct speed limit will be able to flow through a series of green lights (bullet 3).
+- The BTD Management Center will be able to observe if any traffic congestion occurs (bullet 2) and will be able to change the light timing remotely (bullet 4).
+The lights will be timed to allow vehicles to flow smoothly on Rutherford Ave, i.e., vehicles going the correct speed limit will be able to flow through a series of green lights (bullet 3).

 Here BTD compares how much time will be given to vehicles exiting Austin Street within each sequence of lights.
 Under both options, the light timing will be changed to a 2 minute sequence (120 seconds).
 Austin Street will be given 24-26 seconds under the Surface Option and 30-32 seconds under the Underpass Option – a difference of only 6 seconds between the two options.